wchliao/Othello/README.md

 An Othello program implemented in C++.

-The core search method is Monte-Carlo simulation.
+The core search method is Monte-Carlo tree search.

 Plus, open books, bitboard, and fast magic number mapping are used to optimize the search speed.